Inshal240/ArduinoCamera/README.md

 ArduinoCamera
 =============

-LS2Y01 Camera interfaced with a computer via an Arduino and a GUI made in C# to send and receive commands and images.
+Two LS2Y01 Cameras interfaced with a computer via an Arduino and a GUI made in C# to send and receive commands and images.